 After travelling for nearly two weeks across Japan, it was time to take a well-deserved break to simply reset.
 With a never-ending list of sightseeing at bay, we stumbled across Kuniatsu Suzuki’s Airbnb Experience: morning meditation with a Japanese Buddhist monk at Osaka Castle – the perfect stop to reflect and clear your thoughts at one of the most famous tourist landmarks in Osaka, Japan.

-With an early morning rise, we made our way towards Osaka Castle to meet Kuniatsu at 6.20am.
+With an early morning rise, we made our way towards Osaka Castle to meet Kuniatsu Suzuki (or Coonie-san) at 6.20am.
 Surrounded by stoned walls and moats, this historical castle stands out from a distance, showcasing its beautiful traditional Japanese architecture, well protected within the parks’ majestic gardens.

 Miraiza Osaka-Jo (a red and brown building) is our meeting spot, in-front Osaka Castle.
 Once a former headquarters of the Japanese Army, Miraiza Osaka-Jo is now a restored building filled with shops, cafes and restaurants, opening at 9am.
 From 6am however, you’ll hear the morning choir standing before it, awaiting the 6.30am exercise classes to begin.